 Funding decisions are made by the Trust Board at its next meeting – usually during the month following each funding round closing date (usually about 6-8 weeks after that date).
 All applicants are then notified by email.
 The MPPT office will also send copies of notification letters by post if these are specifically requested by applicants.

 Project Grants provide limited research support for individuals or groups working in any health-related sciences, including the fields of public health and health education.
 Support is usually sufficient to provide only for running costs of the research and/or some necessary equipment, but limited salary support may also be provided on special justification.
-Project grants are usually for one year, but exceptionally the Trust may support a project for up to three years.
+Project grants are usually for one year, but exceptionally the Trust may support a project for up to two years.

 Equipment Grants assist with the purchase of larger equipment items for shared use within a research institution.
 Justification depends on the needs of the research field and the institution, as well as on the merits of individual research projects.